initialcommit-com/git-sim/README.md

 - Supported commands: `log`, `status`, `add`, `restore`, `commit`, `stash`, `branch`, `tag`, `reset`, `revert`, `merge`, `rebase`, `cherry-pick`
 - Generate an animated video (.mp4) instead of a static image using the `--animate` flag (note: significant performance slowdown, it is recommended to use `--low-quality` to speed up testing and remove when ready to generate presentation-quality video)
 - Choose between dark mode (default) and light mode
+- Specify output formats of either jpg, png, mp4, or webm
 - Animation only: Add custom branded intro/outro sequences if desired
 - Animation only: Speed up or slow down animation speed as desired